Clinical UM Guideline

 Pulsed Radiofrequency Therapy

-Erdine and colleagues (2007) reported the results of a trial of 40 participants with TN who were randomized to receive either PRF or conventional RF.
+Erdine and colleagues (2007) reported the results of a trial of 40 participants with trigeminal neuralgia who were randomized to receive either PRF or conventional RF.
 Measurements of pain improved in those treated with conventional RF, but in only 2 of 20 who received PRF.
-The authors concluded that PRF therapy was not an effective treatment for TN.
+The authors concluded that PRF therapy was not an effective treatment for trigeminal neuralgia.

-The use of pulsed radiofrequency (PRF) for the treatment of TN, either as a sole treatment or combined with RF, is controversial.
-Studies supporting the benefit of PRF for TN consist of small studies, case studies, or retrospective reviews (Liao, 2017; Thapa, 2015; Zhao, 2015).
-While some studies have reported potential benefit with PRF therapy under specific circumstances (Yao, 2016), further large randomized studies are needed to evaluate efficacy in the clinical setting.
+The use of pulsed radiofrequency (PRF) for the treatment of trigeminal neuralgia, either as a sole treatment or combined with RF, is controversial.
+Studies supporting the benefit of PRF for trigeminal neuralgia consist of small studies, case studies, or retrospective reviews (Liao, 2017; Thapa, 2015; Zhao, 2015).
+While some studies have reported potential benefit with PRF therapy under specific circumstances (Yao, 2016), further large, randomized studies are needed to evaluate efficacy in the clinical setting.

 In 2019, Wu and colleagues published a systematic review and meta-analysis on the efficacy and safety of RF ablation for the treatment of trigeminal neuralgia.
 The authors included 34 studies (n=3558) on CRF, PRF and combined CRF and pulsed radiofrequency (CCPRF).
 A total of 79.4% of the studies were considered low quality.
 They concluded that CCPRF has the potential to have clinical utility, but further RCTs are needed before any recommendations can be made.